gekware/minecraft-server-hibernation/README.md

 6. you can connect to the server through port 25555

 **IMPORTANT**
-If you are the first to access to minecraft world you will *have to wait 30 seconds* and then try to connect again.
+If you are the first to access to minecraft world you will *have to wait the specified amount of time in seconds* and then try to connect again.
 ```Python
 MINECRAFT_SERVER_STARTUPTIME = 20       #any parameter more than 10s is recommended
 ```